Category Archives: Monaco Royals

 Antoinette’s grave; Credit – Credit – www.findagrave.com

 Antoinette was buried in the crypt of the Church of Saint Nicholas in Monaco.
-Later in Charles III’s reign, construction began on a new and larger church, the Cathedral of Monaco, which was built on the site of the Church of Saint Nicholas.
+Later in Charles III’s reign, construction began on a new and larger church, the Cathedral of Monaco, built on the site of the Church of Saint Nicholas.
 The original church was demolished in 1874 but the current cathedral was built over the areas of the previous church and the old burial site so that the sovereign princes and consorts originally buried at the Church of Saint Nicholas are now buried in the Cathedral of Monaco.

 Charles never remarried.
 Because of his blindness, he was a recluse for the last decade of his life.
 He survived his wife Antoinette by twenty-five years, dying at the age of 71 from pneumonia on September 10, 1889, during a visit to the Château de Marchais in Aisne in northern France, with his sister Princess Florestine at his bedside.
 He was interred in the crypt of the Cathedral of Monaco, still not yet completed.